Remote Education Provision: information for parents

 For details of what to expect where individual pupils are self-isolating, please see the final section of this page.

-what is taught to pupils at home
+What is taught to pupils at home

 A pupil’s first day or two of being educated remotely might look different to our standard approach while we take all necessary actions to prepare for a longer period of remote teaching.
+Remote learning links will be uploaded to class pages in the event that pupils are required to learning remotely.

 What should my child expect from immediate remote education in the first day or two of pupils being sent home?